ed-insights-ai/n8n-projectspace/docs/workflow-spec-soccer.md

 ## 3. User Experience

 ### Typical Usage Scenario
-Coach Martinez is preparing for Monday's team meeting and needs current statistics for all players to review weekend performance and plan the week's training focus.
-It's Sunday evening, and the latest games have been updated on the Harding Sports website.
-He opens n8n in his web browser, navigates to the "Soccer Stats Scraper" workflow, and clicks the "Execute Workflow" button.
-Within 3 minutes, he receives a notification that the process is complete.
-He downloads the "harding_msoc_2024_stats.csv" file, which contains complete game-by-game statistics for all 25 players on the roster.
-He imports this directly into his Excel template, creates performance charts, and has actionable insights ready for tomorrow's 7 AM team meeting.
+Coach Martinez is preparing for Monday's team meeting and needs current statistics for all players, plus he wants to see how his team compares to other universities.
+It's Sunday evening, and the latest games have been updated.
+He opens n8n, navigates to the "Soccer Stats Scraper" workflow, enters "Harding" and "2024" as parameters, and executes.
+Within 3 minutes, the workflow appends new Harding data to the master dataset files.
+He downloads the updated cumulative CSV files containing data from multiple schools and seasons, imports them into his analytics dashboard, and can now compare his players' performance against similar players from other institutions, identify recruiting targets based on historical performance patterns, and has comprehensive insights ready for tomorrow's 7 AM team meeting.

 ### Step-by-Step Execution
 1. **Open n8n interface** → *Workflow dashboard loads* → Clean, familiar interface with workflow list
 2. **Click "Soccer Stats Scraper" workflow** → *Workflow details open* → See execution history and current status
+3. **Enter school and year parameters** → *Configure institution and season* → Specify which school and season to collect (e.g., "Harding", "2024")
-3. **Click "Execute Workflow" button** → *Process begins automatically* → No configuration needed, system handles everything
+4. **Click "Execute Workflow" button** → *Process begins automatically* → System appends new data to master dataset files
-4. **Monitor progress (optional)** → *Real-time status updates* → Can see which players are being processed
+5. **Monitor progress (optional)** → *Real-time status updates* → Can see which players are being processed
-5. **Download CSV file when complete** → *File ready for immediate use* → Perfect formatting for Excel import
+6. **Download updated master dataset when complete** → *6 cumulative files with new data appended* → Growing dataset ready for advanced analytics and cross-institutional analysis

 ### Alternative Usage Scenarios
-* **Season-end analysis**: Athletic department runs comprehensive statistics for annual reports and NCAA submissions
-* **Recruitment analysis**: Coaching staff evaluates current player performance monthly during recruiting periods to inform scholarship decisions
-* **Error handling**: If website is temporarily unavailable, system provides clear error messages and processes available data, allowing manual completion of missing players
+* **Complete GAC Analysis**: Compare all 6 GAC men's soccer schools for comprehensive conference insights
+* **Championship Prediction**: Use historical data to predict GAC tournament outcomes (Fort Hays State won 2024)
+* **Recruitment Intelligence**: Identify top performers across all GAC schools for strategic transfer recruitment
+* **Regional Talent Mapping**: Kansas vs Oklahoma player development patterns and regional recruiting trends
+* **Conference Competitive Balance**: Analyze parity across GAC schools and identify dominant programs
+* **Player development tracking**: Follow individual players across multiple seasons to assess development patterns
+* **Coaching strategy analysis**: Compare tactical approaches across different institutions and identify successful patterns
+* **Academic research**: Support sports science research with comprehensive multi-institutional dataset
+* **Predictive modeling**: Use historical multi-school data to predict player performance, team success, and recruiting outcomes

 ---